Hybrid discrete-continuous compilation of trapped-ion quantum circuits with deep reinforcement learning: Circuit compilation

 A general approach for gate synthesis in trapped-ion circuits is discussed in Ref.~\cite{Martinez2016}.
 This approach is based on the universality of two-qubit entangling gates for quantum computation \cite{DiVincenzo1995}.
 As a consequence, it is possible to compile a quantum algorithm in growing layers, i.e., by iteratively placing entangling MS gates on the circuit followed in each case by a collective rotation of the following type

 where the gates $C_{xy}$ and $Z$ are defined in Eqs.~\eqref{eq: ms gate set2}-\eqref{eq: ms gate set3}.
 For each layer of gates present on the circuit, we have one MS gate and one general rotation $\mathcal{R}$ -- see Eq.~\eqref{eq:rotation_layer} --, which consists of $n$ local $Z$ gates and two $C_{xy}$ gates.
-The unitary added to the circuit at each layer $l$ is: